 - Pumpkin spice latte: Sub brewed, chilled coffee for half or all the liquid.
 You could also add a splash of cold brew!

-- Higher protein + lower sugar: Omit dates and add 1 scoop chocolate protein powder.
+- Higher protein + lower sugar: Omit dates and add 1 scoop of vanilla protein powder.
 You could also swap the banana for frozen cauliflower!

 - Green pumpkin pie: Make your body SING with a handful of baby spinach.